 All the process is the same as registering a normal supermarket (case A) or an IT company (case B).
 If you go in a mixed model, you need to have a company with objectives of both IT and supermarket.
 There is no special license needed to conduct an online shop business.
 After the company is registered, you need to take affiliation (register) your company at the department of the cottage and small industries (Gharelu).
 For a company to get affiliation at Gharelu, you need to pay rajaswa Nrs.
 100. So there are two routes to register an online shop:

 Route 1: Register at the department of the cottage and small industries (Gharelu Bhibhag), register at depart of commerce, take PAN certificate from IRD (kar karyalaya), and run the shop.

 Route 2: Register a company, register that company at Gharelu, get PAN certificate from IRD and run the shop.

 Also, please keep in mind that you need to register at the Department of Customs and get an EXIM code if you plan to import/export services under your own company’s name.

 I want to sell the products I produce via an online shop.
 Where and how to register it?

 If you produce something, you need to register at the Department of Cottage and Small Industries (Gharelu) or you can register a company and get the company registered at Gharelu.

-If you are planning to extend your business or add multiple partners in future, it is always safe to go with company structure.
-However, if it is your personal business and want to operate on a small scale, only registering at Gharelu is okay.
+If you are planning to extend your business or add multiple partners in the future, it is always safe to go with the company structure.
+However, if it is your personal business and wants to operate on a small scale, only registering at Gharelu is okay.

-Can I sell products nationwide by registering a company/firm at my town
+Can I sell products nationwide by registering a company/firm in my town

 What services can I get from bizsewa for my online shop?